dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/bmc.rst

 The following parameters need to be populated in ``input/provision_config.yml`` to discover target nodes using BMC.

-.. warning:: Do not remove or comment any lines in the ``input/provision_config.yml`` file.
+.. caution:: Do not remove or comment any lines in the ``input/provision_config.yml`` file.

 .. csv-table:: Parameters
    :file: ../../../Tables/bmc.csv